LD SIG Forums in 2018

 Toyo Gakuen University, Building 4/5, Room 4502

-Presenters: Blair Barr, Kate Maher, Marnie Mayse, Sakae Onada, Joseph Tomei, Amanda Yoshida, Keiko Yuyama
+Presenters: Blair Barr, Kate Maher, Marnie Mayse, Sakae Onada, Joseph Tomei, Amanda Yoshida

-The 2018 Learner Development SIG Forum offers a variety of research– and practice-based poster presentations.
-Presenters will share practical insights into encouraging student growth, touching upon areas such as increasing student autonomy (Onoda), the use of video projects on social issues (Yoshida and Mayse), and increasing independence from automated feedback (Barr).
-Others introduce theory and research related to metaphor pedagogy (Tomei), understanding silent students (Maher), and language commodification (Yuyama).
-Attendees will have a chance to interact with presenters during the forum, and then follow up in discussion groups to draw connections between the various topics covered in the forum as they relate to their own learner development interests and puzzles.
+The 2018 Learner Development SIG Forum offered a variety of research– and practice-based poster presentations.
+Presenters shared practical insights into encouraging student growth, touching upon areas such as increasing student autonomy (Onoda), the use of video projects on social issues (Yoshida and Mayse), and increasing independence from automated feedback (Barr).
+Others introduced theory and research related to metaphor pedagogy (Tomei), and understanding silent students (Maher).
+Attendees had a chance to interact with presenters during the forum, and then follow up in discussion groups to draw connections between the various topics covered in the forum as they relate to their own learner development interests and puzzles.